fleetdm/fleet/docs/REST API/rest-api.md

 ### Add software

-> This is a beta endpoint and it's subject to changes.
-The beta endpoint isn't intended for use in production environments.

 _Available in Fleet Premium._

 Add a software package to install on macOS, Windows, and Linux (Ubuntu) hosts.